-The Newdale series is characterized by an Orthic Black Chernozem solum on moderately to strongly calcareous, fine loamy (L, SCL, CL) morainal till of limestone, granitic and shale origin.
-These soils are moderately well to well drained, and occur in mid to upper slope positions of undulating to hummocky landscapes.
-Surface runoff is moderate to moderately rapid.
-Permeability is moderately slow.
-Most of these soils are presently cultivated.
-They have formed under intermixed aspen grove and grassland vegetation.
+The Newdale series consists of well to moderately well-drained Orthic Black Chernozem soils of the Newdale Associationdeveloped from moderately to strongly calcareous, fine loamy (L, CL, SCL) morainal till of limestone, granitic and shale origin.
+These soils are moderately well to well-drained and occur in mid to upper slope positions of undulating to hummocky landscapes.
+Surface runoff is moderate to moderately rapid; permeability is moderately slow.
+Most of these soils are presently cultivated; they have formed under intermixed aspen grove and grassland vegetation.

-The Newdale solum has a very dark gray Ap or Ah horizon, commonly 25 cm thick and ranging from 15 to 35 cm, a dark brown Bm horizon, 10 to 30 cm thick, and a transitional BC horizon, three to 15 cm thick.
-A lime carbonate horizon, 10 to 15 cm thick, is often present in shallower soils, but is not evident in deeper profiles.
+The Newdale solum has a very dark gray Ap or Ah horizon, commonly 25 cm thick and ranging from 15 to 35 cm, a dark brown Bm horizon, 10 to 30 cm thick, and a transitional BC horizon, 3 to 15 cm thick.
+A lime carbonate horizon, 10 to 15 cm thick is often present in shallower soils but is not evident in deeper profiles.
 Its solum depth averages 58 cm and ranges from 25 to 90 cm.
-Minor amounts of well drained, Eluviated Black Chernozem soils are included within the Newdale mapping units.
-They have solum thickness, ranging from 75 cm to greater than one metre.
-They also have thicker A (combined Ah, Ahe) horizons, 30 to 60 cm, and Bt horizons that are 40 cm thick.
+They have solum thickness ranging from 75 cm to greater than 1 metre.
+They also have thicker A (combined Ah, Ahe) horizons, 30 to 60 cm and Bt horizons that are 40 cm thick.

 The Newdale soils differ from Erickson soils in being less strongly leached and having less distinct and shallower solum.
 Newdale soils, on the other hand, differ from the very similar Rufford and Cordova soils in being more strongly leached, deeper and free of lime carbonate in the A and B horizons.
+The Newdale soil was proclaimed Manitoba's Provincial soil in 2010.